FaridSafi/react-native-google-places-autocomplete/README.md

 ### Changelog
+- 1.1.0 : The component is now using props
 - 1.0.14 : Support of the new react-native asset system.
 This version is not compatible anymore with RN versions older than 0.14.0
 - 1.0.13 : RN 0.13.2 compatibility improvements